-Interview about the American Pesteg Dred release, October 2010, made by Josh Cheon
+Interview with Martin Hall about the American Pesteg Dred release, October 2010, made by Josh Cheon

 I moved around a lot.
 Changed school five times before 4th grade, lived in Spain with my family for a year.
 Aged 10 I finally settled at Frederiksberg, Copenhagen, with my mother after her divorce.
 By then I’d fallen completely in love with the whole glam rock thing.
 My first Bowie record was a cassette version of Hunky Dory.
 When Diamond Dogs hit the stores, I bought it during the first week of its release.
 Then came Sex Pistols and my life was changed forever.
 However, I remember listening quite a lot to Stravinsky’s Sacre du Printemps at this time as well, thinking that this was the music of a genius.
 Soon after that it was all Philip Glass’ Einstein on the Beach, Pere Ubu, Half Japanese and an abundance of new English music.
 I’m a devoted Anglophile, God bless!